-The IOM country office in The Hague will work in close coordination with the IOM country offices in the four CD4D2 target countries, as well as with the respective IOM regional offices.
+The IOM country office in The Hague will work in close coordination with the IOM country offices in the three CD4D2 target countries, as well as with the respective IOM regional offices.

 In the Netherlands, a task force has been created to coordinate the interventions, discuss progress and challenges and adapt the strategy if required.
 The task force consists of the following organizations: